abdelhamedEzzat/food_delivery_app_admin_panel/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is the first version of the application.
+This application depends on its suitability for all screen sizes, whether mobile or desktop.

 A few resources to get you started if this is your first Flutter project: